-Alternative 3 - Roundabout
+Alternative 3-Roundabout

-Alternative 3 would build a single-lane roundabout with a 135-foot inscribed circle diameter to accommodate Surface Transportation Assistance Act standards for truck turning movements at the intersection.
+Alternative 3 will build a single-lane roundabout with a 135-foot inscribed circle diameter to accommodate Surface Transportation Assistance Act standards for truck turning movements at the intersection.
 The central island radius would be 30 feet with a mountable truck apron width of 15 feet with a circulating lane width of 22.5 feet.
 Splitter islands consisting of reversing curves would ensure proper speed reduction when entering the roundabout.
-The splitter islands would also provide a designated area for pedestrians to use to cross the intersection.
+The splitter islands will also provide a designated area for pedestrians to use to cross the intersection.
 Bicyclists would be able to use these areas or use the roundabout to navigate the intersection.

-Advance flashing beacons would be included to warn motorists of the intersection control.
-Access management would be required for a minimum of 100 feet measured from the inscribed circle diameter by the inclusion of curb, gutter, and curb ramps; also, no driveways are proposed within those areas.
-Lighting would be provided to improve visibility and safety at the intersection.
+Advance flashing beacons will be included to warn motorists of the intersection control.
+Access management will be required for a minimum of 100 feet, measured from the inscribed circle diameter by the inclusion of curb, gutter, and curb ramps; also, no driveways are proposed within those areas.
+Lighting will be provided to improve visibility and safety at the intersection.

-The central and splitter islands would provide an opportunity for hardscape or irrigated landscaping and planting.
+The central and splitter islands will provide an opportunity for hardscape or irrigated landscaping and planting.
 Unique community features would be considered to tie the project into the local surroundings.
-Figure 4 is a conceptual drawing of how the intersection would look with a roundabout.
+Figure 3 is a conceptual drawing of how the intersection would look with the roundabout.

-Figure 4: Roundabout Conceptual Drawing
+Figure 3: Roundabout Conceptual Drawing

-A proposed drainage system composed of drainage inlets would be created to intercept and redirect runoff into underground storage facilities and convey the runoff to the City of Merced drainage basin (located east of the intersection on the south side of Gerard Avenue) or to a modified or new side storage ditch system.
-Final drainage details would be determined in the Plans, Specifications, and Estimates phase.
-Installation of a lighting system, flashing beacon system, camera system, and traffic monitoring station would be required to improve visibility and to warn motorists approaching the singlelane roundabout.
-New electrical conduits would be trenched roughly 3 feet underground, with service access placed behind the concrete curb and gutter or sidewalks.
-All proposed ground disturbance work is anticipated to have a maximum excavation depth of 6 feet or less, with 6 feet for drainage, 5 feet for signage, 3 feet for pavement, and 5 feet for light poles.
+A drainage system composed of drainage inlets will be created to intercept and redirect runoff into underground storage facilities and convey the runoff to the City of Merced drainage basin (located east of the intersection on the south side of Gerard Avenue) or to a modified or new side storage ditch system.
+Final drainage details will be determined in the Plans, Specifications, and Estimates phase of the project.
+Installation of a lighting system, flashing beacon system, camera system, and traffic monitoring station will improve visibility and warn motorists approaching the single-lane roundabout.
+New electrical conduits will be trenched roughly 3 feet underground, with service access placed behind the concrete curb and gutter or sidewalks.
+All ground disturbance work is anticipated to have a maximum excavation depth of 6 feet or less, with 6 feet for drainage, 5 feet for signage, 3 feet for pavement, and 5 feet for light poles.

-Alternative 3 would require additional right-of-way from four parcels.
-No residential or business relocations are expected at this time.
+Alternative 3 will require additional right-of-way from four parcels.
+No residential or business relocations are expected.
 Temporary construction easements may be necessary when staging for construction or constructing private driveways.